 Similarly, the Pentagon has a poor understanding of its contractor workforce, whose size is comparable to its civil servant workforce of about 750,000.
 While focusing on the challenges to efficient weapons buying, the Pentagon has made far too little effort to monitor spending on everyday goods and services, on which it spends tens of billions of dollars every year.

 Finally, the Pentagon must complete its efforts to trim the excess facilities that still remain from the Cold War era, when the force was 50 percent larger.
 Many of these facilities are partially shuttered, so they serve a little purpose while consuming maintenance dollars.

 A President’s most solemn responsibility is to the men and women under his command.
 Evan is the only candidate in this election who will take their needs seriously.
 Under Evan’s leadership, we will rebuild the military and give our service members the tools they need to defend our freedoms and our way of life—while also protecting Americans’ hard-earned dollars.”.

 America must be better at what we do, and that includes the latest technology, the latest in the internet and terrorist warfare, as well as being more agile, more powerful, and less accepting of attacks on Americans and America.

 To me, this is the true beginning Principle that any leader should be judged on when being viewed as the most powerful leader in the world.
-Today, America must make the jump to a man of character, principles, and an idealism to guarantee every American’s freedom from terrorism, oppression, and division….Tags: 2016 election Declaration of Independence Evan McMullin
+Today, America must make the jump to a man of character, principles, and an idealism to guarantee every American’s freedom from terrorism, oppression, and division….Tags: 2016 election Evan McMullin